hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

   set a virtual_network_name and obtain a public IP.
 If this value is not set and virtual_network_name is defined Packer is only allowed to be executed from a host on the same subnet / virtual network.

+  **Behavior change:** When using an existing VNet with a public IP (`private_virtual_network_with_public_ip = true`) and no explicit `allowed_inbound_ip_addresses` or `deny_outbound_ip_addresses`, the plugin now creates an allow-all inbound NSG attached to the build NIC.
+  Previously no NSG was created, which could break communicator connectivity with Standard SKU public IPs (the Azure default).
+Users who relied on the existing VNet's own NSG should be aware of this change.

 - `virtual_network_name` (string) - Use a pre-existing virtual network for the VM.
 This option enables private communication with the VM, no public IP